martinakraus/security-workshop/Tasks/CSP-against-xss/03_Nonces.md

-# CSP Level 2: Trusted Types
+# CSP Level 2: Nonces

 ## Preperation

 1. Open the application `csp-against-xss`
 2. Run `npm i`
-3. Page/ Template to this task: `trusted-names.ejs`
+3. Page/ Template to this task: `list-names-with-count-nonces.ejs`

-## Task: Use CSP Trusted Types to secure your app against inline scripting
+## Task: Use CSP to secure your app against inline scripting

 - Update the CSP in order to block the inline scripting - use the `expressCspHeader`-middleware.
 - Update the CSP in order to allow this inline scripting securely (import the `NONCE` module from `express-csp-header`) and include it inside your CSP-Policy